 · UserMatchHistory – Used to track visitors on multiple web sites, in order to present relevant advertisement based on the visitor’s preferences.

 · Player – collects users’ preferences when playing embedded videos from Vimeo.

 · SyncActive – collects users’ video-content preferences , such as volume.

 · Vuid – collects data on users’ visits, such as pages read.

 If you don’t want to receive cookies, you can alter your browser settings.
 The procedure for doing so varies from one browser application to another.
 If you wish to reject cookies from our site, but wish to accept those from other sites, you may choose the option in your browser settings to receive a notice before a cookie is stored on your device.
 Please consult the “Help” section of your browser for more information.

-Please note that by disabling cookies, you may be prevented from accessing some features of our site or certain content or functionality may not be available.
+To find out more, please consult the following: http://www.allaboutcookies.org/manage-cookies and www.youronlinechoices.com.
+By disabling cookies, you may be prevented from accessing some features of our site or certain content or functionality may not be available.